Annual, Final and Interim Project Reports

 On March 18, 2013, the National Science Foundation (NSF) transitioned all project reporting from FastLane to Research.gov.
-This means that Principal Investigators (PIs) and Co-PIs will now use Research.gov to meet all NSF project reporting requirements, including submission of final, annual and interim project reports and the Project Outcomes Report.
-Additionally, the new Project Reporting Dashboard makes it easier for PIs, Co-PIs, and Sponsored Project Office (SPO) staff to see which reports are due or overdue, and provides access to all reports submitted to NSF.
-How can I prepare and submit Project Reports on Research.gov:
+This means that Principal Investigators (PIs) and Co-PIs must now use Research.gov to meet all NSF project reporting requirements, including submission of annual, final and interim project reports and the Project Outcomes Report.
+Additionally, Research.gov's Project Reporting Dashboard makes it easier for PIs, Co-PIs, and Sponsored Project Office (SPO) staff to see which reports are due or overdue, and provides access to all reports submitted to NSF.

-The new project reporting service in Research.gov meets the federal government’s requirement that research agencies implement a new reporting format for research and research-related projects called the Research Performance Progress Report (RPPR).
+NSF transitioned project reporting to Research.gov in order to meet the federal government’s requirement that research agencies implement a new reporting format for research and research-related projects called the Research Performance Progress Report (RPPR).
 The RPPR is the result of a government-wide effort to create greater consistency in the administration of federal research awards by streamlining and standardizing reporting formats.
-The transition began with a small group of pilot users from 19 research organizations who have been successfully submitting reports since October 2012.

 Please note that project reports are NOT cumulative.
 In accordance with NSF policy, all project reports, including final project reports, are not cumulative and should only cover the most recent reporting period.
 Your final project report only needs to cover the period since submittal of your last annual project report.

 Additionally, an annual project report is considered due during the 90 day period prior to the end of the current budget period and a final project report is considered due within 90 days following the expiration of the grant.
 Both of these reports are considered overdue after the 90 day period ends.